shea-parkes/sublimetext-config/README.md

 This package manhandles the configuration file directory somewhat.
 In insists on manipulating the chosen theme to have the colors it desires, so you'll see it constantly making a modified copy of the theme into this directory.
 It also forces the user settings file to always have all the options enumerated in it.

+### Jedi + SublimeREPL

+Most people would utilize IPython in the SublimeREPL, and IPython comes with it's own code completion capabilities.
+Therefor Jedi turns itself off when it detects a REPL instance (whether it's IPython or not).
+The current SublimeREPL and IPython versions are unfortunately not compatible, so you need to use a base Python REPL.
+To get Jedi to activate again in a base Python REPL, you need to comment out line 132 in `%AppData%/Sublime Text 3/Packages/Jedi - Python autocompletion/sublime_jedi/completion.py`.
+Unfortunately, this edit will be overridden each time Jedi is automatically updated by Package Control.

 ## Shortcuts worth knowing
 | Family | Keys | Effect |
 | :----- | :--- | :----- |